HyunCafe/contribute-practice/README.md

 So, fork the repo, clone it, and let's get started! <br><br><br>

 ## Objectives
-* Provide an introduction and overview of the repository for first-time contributors
+* Provide an introduction and overview of the repository for first-time contributors.
-* Explain the process of forking a repo, cloning it to a local machine, making changes and submitting a pull request
+* Explain the process of forking a repo, cloning it to a local machine, making changes and submitting a pull request.
-* Include simple tasks for contributors to complete with step-by-step instructions on how to submit changes
+* Include simple tasks for contributors to complete with step-by-step instructions on how to submit changes.
 * Encourage contributors to fork and clone the repo and get started with making contributions. <br><br><br>

 ## Table of Contents